 Chris joined Watsi on August 16th, 2013.
-14 other people also joined Watsi on that day!
-Chris' most recent donation traveled 910 miles to support Sun, a 46-year-old factory worker from Cambodia, to fund cataract surgery.
+One year ago, Chris joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Chris' most recent donation traveled 1,200 miles to support Ashin Mala, a 30-year-old monk from Burma, to fund eye surgery.